decebals/licensius/README.md

 In `private.key` file exists the private key used to create the license.
 In `public.key` file exists the public key used to validate the license.
-The public key (public.key) is delivered with your application jar.
+The public key (`public.key`) is delivered with your application jar.

 To create a new license, you must create a template file (`template.dat`) that contains all license's components and to run `LicenseTool`.
-If the private key or the public key doesn't exists then licensius will create these files for you.
+If the private key or the public key doesn't exists then Licensius will create these files for you.
 The license will be a `license.dat` file.

 By default Licensius using DSA algorithm (the key length in bits is 1024) for generating keys (private and public).